 Eligibility Conditions for Komala Dumor Award

-To apply for this prestigious award applicant must be currently living and working as a Journalist in Africa with minimum 3 to 10 years experience as a professional Journalist in Africa with following skills.
+To apply for this prestigious award applicant must be currently living and working as a Journalist in Africa with a minimum of 3 to 10 years of experience as a professional Journalist in Africa with the following skills.

 - Fluency in English as a first or equivalent language

 - Broadcasting experience is preferable for BBC news

 - Excellent journalism skills including in digital and social media

 - Wide and up-to-date knowledge and understanding of the African continent, including politics, business, culture, history, and sport.

 - An excellent broadcasting voice and strong presenting skills with the ability to perform at the microphone with flair.